tsmx/secure-config/README.md

 Manage JSON based configurations with AES encrypted secrets for multiple environments/stages.

 Optional features:
-- HMAC validation of configurations to ensure data integrity
+- [HMAC validation](#hmacValidation) of configurations to ensure data integrity
-- setting of environment variables out of configuration items
+- Setting of environment variables out of configuration items

 Works with CommonJS and ESM/ECMAScript.
 Ships with a [SBOM](#SBOM) to meet regulatory requirements.